daesul/akka-http-json-support/README.md

 # akka-http-json-support

-##circe-json
+##circe
 Contains sources using circe.
+Sart with circe/reStart.
+Stop with circe/reStop.

 ##spray-json
 Constains sources using spray json.
+Start with spray-json/reStart.
+Stop with spray-json/reStop

 ##Examples
 Examples using CURL with GET and POST